Kava-Labs/go-tools/sentinel/README.md

 ## Get Started

 Sentinel has been designed to be as reliable as possible.
-Operators should run more than one copies of sentinel on different servers, using different kava nodes.
+To further increase reliability, operators can run more than one copy of sentinel on different servers, using different kava nodes.

   1) Install go
   2) Install sentinel with `git clone <this repo>`, `make install`